The Safety of Objects: Plot summary

 In a suburban neighborhood, Paul Gold lies in his bedroom in a coma caused by a traumatic car accident.
 He is cared for by his mother, Esther, who in tending him closely has distanced herself from her husband Howard and young daughter Julie.
 Trying to elicit her mother's attention, Julie enters Esther in a local radio contest, hoping to win a brand-new car.

 Meanwhile, after years of putting his job first, Jim Train feels his family, especially his efficient wife Susan, no longer needs him.
 He tries to reconnect with his son Jake (Alex House), on the edge of puberty, but the youth is preoccupied with romantic fantasies about his younger sister's twelve-inch plastic doll.
 After Jim is skipped over for a promotion, he stops going to work, claiming that a bomb threat was called into his office.
 Feeling unappreciated by his family, he convinces Esther and Julie to let him help them win the car.

 The Trains' neighbor, Helen Christianson, feeling older and less desirable, tries new products to keep her feeling young.
 She succeeds only in alienating her husband, who loves her as she is.

 Helen's good friend, Annette Jennings, in the midst of a messy divorce, struggles to provide financially for her two daughters.
 Sam, the older tomboyish daughter, is desperate to go to camp that summer.
-Sam's younger sister suffers from mental disabilities and requires special schooling, which her father, Annette's ex-husband, refuses to pay for.
+Sam's younger sister has mental disabilities and requires special schooling, which her father, Annette's ex-husband, refuses to pay for.
 Annette is also mourning the loss of Paul, with whom she was having a relationship.
 Randy, the neighborhood's landscaper, is coping (poorly) with his own younger brother's death in the same car accident that grievously injured Paul Gold.

 Annette's ex-husband comes to visit his daughters.
 He says that he wants to take Sam on a holiday.
 Annette refuses because Sam is not interested in spending time with her father, and her ex-husband does not want to care for the younger daughter.
 Sam overhears their argument and runs away from her father when he tries to talk to her at the park.
 Soon she bumps into Randy, who tells her that her mom instructed him to pick her up.